First cohomologies of affine, Virasoro and lattice vertex operator algebras: Introduction

 Section 6 provides a summary of the results and gives some remarks regarding future work.

 \textbf{Acknowledgements.} The author would like to thank Yi-Zhi Huang for his long-term constant support, especially for the valuable suggestions and comments that greatly improved this paper.
-The author would also like to thank the Pacific Institute of Mathematical Science for offering the opportunity of teaching a network-wide graduate course on vertex algebras and Ethan Armitage, Ben Garbuz, Zach Goldthorpe, Nicholas Lai, Mihai Marian for their participation.
-Many ideas for this paper pop up during lecturing and discussion.
+The author would also like to thank the Pacific Institute of Mathematical Science for offering the opportunity of teaching a network-wide graduate course on vertex algebras and Ethan Armitage, Ben Garbuz, Zach Goldthorpe, Nicholas Lai, and Mihai Marian for their participation.
+Many ideas for this paper arose during lectures and discussions.